babuckin/support/_includes/yellow/yellow-install-haos-cm4.md

 {% image "/static/img/yellow/led-pattern-install-blink-fast.webp" "Clip showing the LED pattern with the yellow LED blinking fast" %}
 {% stepContent %}

-- During installation, the LED will blink fast.
+- During installation, the yellow LED will blink fast.
 - Wait for Home Assistant Yellow to finish installing the Home Assistant Operating System.
 - Once the installer finishes installing the Home Assistant Operating System, only the red LED will be on.